Tent camping is included in the price of all tickets, Live-In-Vehicle passes for caravans and campervans need to be bought from the ticket page.

 Regular Weekenders know that Friday night is when the festival kicks off, and this year we have more going on than ever before.
-Nine live acts on 2 stages, 2 bars, kids activities, and the infamous Silent Disco!
-If you have enjoyed the tantalising array of street food available on the Saturday, then you will be delighted to know that some of these food stalls will be opening on Friday this year.
+No fewer than Fifteen live acts on 3 stages, 2 bars+, loads of kids' activities, and the infamous Silent Disco!
+If you have enjoyed the tantalising array of street food available on the Saturday, then you will be delighted to know that most of these food stalls will be opening on Friday this year.

-Also on Saturday morning there will be fun-filled activities for the younger children, all entirely free including an assortment of circus equipment for them to try their hand, Maypole dancing, storytelling and a moth workshop!
+Also on Saturday mornings there will be fun-filled activities for the younger children, all entirely free including an assortment of circus equipment for them to try their hand, storytelling and Silly Science !

-The campsite will open at 4pm on Friday 30th June.
+ALL OTHER admissions to the Wristband Exchange, Carpark and Campsite will start at 2pm on Friday.
 Please don't arrive any earlier as the site will not be ready and we will have to turn you away.

-Wristbands for Weekend ticket holders will be available from 4-10pm on Friday or from 9am on Saturday.
-The Tent Field is vehicle-free so you will need to carry your tents etc. from the adjacent Parking Field.
-Campervans and caravans are in a separate field, adjacent to the Tent Field.
+Wristbands will be available from 2-10pm on Friday and from 9am on Saturday.
+The Tent Field is vehicle-free so you will need to carry your tents etc. from the Parking Field.
+(Unfortunately the Scouts will not be attending to help this year).
+Campervans and caravans are in a separate area, adjacent to the Tent Field.

 Our stewards' aim is for the campsite to run safely and smoothly for everyone, so please help them to do their job.
 Leave access lanes clear and be considerate when using the available space.
 If you take up too much room you may be asked to move to accommodate later arrivals.

-There is no limit on the size of your tent, so long as it is well-occupied (a 12-man tent with only 3 people will be a waste of space).
+There is no limit on the size of your tent if it's well-occupied (a 12-man tent with only 3 people will be a waste of space).

 Please use the bins provided.
 The site is a working farm and litter and waste pose a hazard to livestock and wildlife.
 Be particularly careful to collect all tent pegs when you leave.

-There are no showers or power points available.
+There are no showers and no electric hook-up.
+There is also no facility for LIV toilet emptying, chemical or compost.
 There is lighting around the toilets, but bring a torch so you can get there!

-As usual, breakfast will be available on Saturday and Sunday mornings - Proceeds to Nibley School.
+As usual, breakfast will be available on Saturday and Sunday mornings from 7am.

-If you fancy a local pint we can recommend these super pubs on your doorstep:
+If you fancy a bit quiet time out from the festivities, a local pint can be had from these super pubs close by:

-- The Black Horse Inn is in the village itself and an easy stagger back to your tent!
-A lovely, welcoming pub at the heart of the village, and pretty pub garden.
+- The Black Horse Inn is a traditional Cotswold Village Pub in Nibley and an easy stagger back to your tent!
+This lovely, welcoming pub with its pretty beer garden is the heart of the village, serves great food and welcomes families.
 Open late on Friday and Saturday.

-- The New Inn, Waterley Bottom is an easy 2 mile walk along country lanes into the gloriously named Waterley Bottom valley.
-Stunning views, a lovely garden with swings, and home-cooked food in a peaceful rural setting.
+- The New Inn, Waterley Bottom is an appetite building 2 mile walk tucked away along quiet country lanes into the gloriously named Waterley Bottoms Valley.
+A picturesque setting looking up at the surrounding hills and a vineyard, there's a lovely garden, and home-cooked food in a peaceful rural setting.
 Lots of delicious ales and ciders on tap.

 Please read our Terms and Conditions as they contain some important rules that you should know before you come.
 Our family-friendly values begin on the campsite.